cloudmesh-community/book/chapters/preface/create.md

 # Creating the ePubs from source

-Although you will never likely to create the epub from source, we have included this section for our most advanced contributors and those that update the epub on github.
+Although you will never likely to create the ePub from source, we have included this section for our most advanced contributors and those that update the ePub on github.

 Please note that you must have at least Pandoc version 2.5 Earlier versions of pandoc have bugs in them that prevent pandoc from workingg